pbjorklund/pbjorklundblog/content/posts/developers-not-needed.md

 **3. The Rise of the Amateur Builder**

 As development tools become more user-friendly and accessible, we're going to see a surge in non-technical folks building their own digital products.
 Sounds great, right?
 Well, brace yourself for a flood of half-baked apps and platforms that are almost functional.
 The democratization of development tools means that anyone with an idea can build something, but not everyone can build something good.
 This does indeed put very very many developers out of a job though.
+But perhaps also creates a new market for “fixing AI generated tech debt”?
+Also I see a rise in the need for security professionals in the coming years.

 **4. Data Is the New Gold**